Rise Reclaim Recover

 Silence protects power.
 Speaking out about opression and abuse is not a communications risk, it is an ethical responsibility.

-Maybe you are a charity or a training institute and you want to clarify your political position and hod it when it is challenged.
+Maybe you are a charity or a training institute and you want to clarify your political position and hold it when it is challenged.
 Many organisations know this but struggle with how to say it, how to stand by it publicly and how to respond when pressure comes.

 We help you find that clarity of voice and use it.
 We can support you to speak about abuse, power and harm in ways that are accurate, defensible and aligned with your values, while protecting your organisation and the people you serve.